Managing Your Workplace Mental Health (During) and After a Pandemic

 When you’re talking about health and wellness, ensure mental health is a part of the conversation.
 Remind employees about the options available to them to manage their mental health, such as vacation and personal time and employee benefits options like an Employee Assistance Program (more on that later).

 8 Ways for Employees to Look After Their Mental Health During a Pandemic

-You can also incorporate important days and observations into your workplace, such as Mental Health Week, which is May 3rd to May 9th in 2021.
+You can also incorporate important days and observations into your workplace, such as Mental Health Week, which is the second or third week of May.

 #2.
 Offer Vacation and Personal Time Off

 Offering employees time off is key to keeping them happy, healthy, and well!
 However, when it comes to Personal Time Off (PTO), employees are often apprehensive about using the time for a “mental health day”.
 One of the very best things you can do is to encourage this practice and actively and make it known to employees that it is an acceptable use of PTO.

 How Encouraging Employee Vacations is Good for Business

 Utilize workplace wellness programs like Not Myself Today of the Canadian Mental Health Association (CAMH) Toolkits to provide support and educate employees about mental health.